openPMD/openPMD-standard/STANDARD.md

   - `momentum/` + `x` or `y` or `z` (or `r`, `t`, `z` respectively)
     - type: each component in *(float)*
     - description: component-wise momentum of the attribute

-### Mandatory attributes for each `particle record`

-The following attributes must be stored with the `particleName/recordName` (which is a data set attribute for a `scalar` particle record or a group attribute for a `compound` or `vector` particle record):

-  - `unitSI`
-    - type: *(double / REAL8)*
-    - description: unit-conversion factor to multiply the stored record with to be represented in SI
-    - example: `1.0e-9`

-  - `unitDimension`
-    - see general section above
-    - powers of the 7 base measures characterizing the record's unit in SI (length L, mass M, time T, electric current I, thermodynamic temperature theta, amount of substance N, luminous intensity J)
-    - does *not* represent if the record is a 1, 2 or 3D array

 Domain-Specific Extensions